theblixguy/Invalidating/README.md

 }
 ```

-You can then expose it to the property wrapper by extensing the `InvalidatingStaticMember` type:
+You can then expose it to the property wrapper by extending the `InvalidatingStaticMember` type:

 ```swift
 extension InvalidatingStaticMember where Base: InvalidatingViewProtocol {